 When submitting its complaint, an IGO Complainant shall indicate that it agrees, if the registrant also agrees, to have the final determination of the outcome of the UDRP proceeding settled through binding arbitration.

 In communicating a UDRP panel decision to the parties where the complainant is an IGO Complainant, the UDRP provider shall provide both parties with information regarding the applicable arbitral rules.
-The arbitral rules shall be determined by the Implementation Review Team which, in making its determination, shall consider existing arbitral rules such as those of the International Centre for Dispute Resolution (ICDR), the World Intellectual Property Organization (WIPO), the United Nations Commission for International Trade Law (UNCITRAL) and the Permanent Court of Arbitration (PCA).

-In accordance with Paragraph 4(k) of the UDRP, the relevant registrar shall wait ten (10) business days (as observed in the location of its principal office) before implementing a UDRP panel decision rendered in the IGO Complainant’s favor, and will stay implementation if, within that period, it receives official documentation that the registrant has initiated court proceedings in either its location or the location of the principal office of the relevant registrar or submitted a request for or notice of arbitration.
+In accordance with Paragraph 4(k) of the UDRP, the relevant registrar shall wait ten (10) business days (as observed in the location of its principal office) before implementing a UDRP panel decision rendered in the IGO Complainant’s favor.
+The registrar shall stay implementation if, within that period, it receives official documentation that the registrant has either initiated court proceedings in its location or in the location of the registrar’s principal office or has submitted a request for or notice of arbitration.

 Where the relevant registrar has received a request for or notice of arbitration, it shall stay or continue to stay, as applicable, implementation of the UDRP panel decision until it receives official documentation concerning the outcome of an arbitration or other satisfactory evidence of a settlement or other final resolution of the dispute.